Kemenike/FrontendLearning/README.md

 # FrontendLearning
-My reference guides and coursework for Frontend Dev
+My reference guides and coursework for Frontend Development